cdktf/cdktf-provider-snowflake/docs/oauthIntegrationForCustomClients.csharp.md

 - *Type:* string

-Specifies whether this OAuth integration is enabled or disabled.
+(Default: fallback to Snowflake default - uses special value that cannot be set in the configuration manually (`default`)) Specifies whether this OAuth integration is enabled or disabled.

 Available options are: "true" or "false".
 When the value is not set in the configuration the provider will put "default" there which means to use the Snowflake default for this value.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/1.0.5/docs/resources/oauth_integration_for_custom_clients#enabled OauthIntegrationForCustomClients#enabled}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflakedb/snowflake/1.2.1/docs/resources/oauth_integration_for_custom_clients#enabled OauthIntegrationForCustomClients#enabled}

 ---